neon-bindings/rfcs/text/vm-2.0.md

 and collapsing them into a single `vm::Context` trait that represents a contextual view of the JavaScript virtual machine.

 Like today’s `Scope` trait, the `Context` trait encapsulates access to the memory management scope, so methods that interact with the GC require an argument with mutable access to a `Context`.
-For example, the current API requires passing an `&mut impl Scope<'_>` to a VM operation such as:
+For example, the current API requires passing a mutable reference to a scope to a VM operation such as:

 ```rust
 let foo = obj.get(call.scope, "foo")?;